AzlinRusnan/Transformers_and_Generative_AI/README.md

 - BERT is like someone who reads carefully to understand.
 - GPT is like someone who writes naturally to continue your thoughts.

+ps: still learning, will continue on LLM and more!